Magical Highlights of Peru 15 Days/ 14 Nights

 Accommodation: Tierra Viva Arequipa

 Your journey starts around 07:30 am when a private bus picks you up from your hotel.
 We start heading towards the small town of Chivay, which is a 4-hour ride through the beautiful Colca Valley.
-On our way, we stop at the National Reserve of Aguada Blanca and Salinas, a place where you can observe the famous Vicuñas as well as all of the three great volcanoes of Arequipa: Misti, Chachani, and Pichu Pichu.
+On our way, we stop at the National Reserve of Aguada Blanca and Salinas.
+In this place, you can observe the famous Vicuñas as well as all three great volcanoes of Arequipa: Misti, Chachani, and Pichu Pichu.

-The second stop will be at the National Reserve of “Pampa Cañahuas”, where we take a short break to observe the wild Vicuñas (one of the 4 types of American camels) in its natural habitat at about 3400 m.o.s.l.
-Continuing our journey, we will arrive at “Pata Wasi”, an Andean community at the opposite border of the reserve where we will have the opportunity to use the bathrooms and to drink the famous coca tea which will help you to prevent altitude sickness.
+The second stop will be at the National Reserve of “Pampa Cañahuas”, where we take a short break to observe the wild Vicuñas (one of the four types of American camels) in their natural habitat at about 3400 m.o.s.l.
+Continuing our journey, we will arrive at “Pata Wasi”, an Andean community at the opposite border of the reserve, where we will have the opportunity to use the bathrooms and to drink the famous coca tea, which will help you to prevent altitude sickness.

 From here we will pass “Tocra”, a high plain at 4500 meters, where we will observe migrant birds at stunning lakes and get pictures of the “Antiplano” with its Llamas and Guanacos.
 The highest point of our tour will be “Pata Pampa” at 4820 meters, from where we can observe the volcanoes Ampato, Sabancaya, Hualca-Hualca, Misti (the source of the Amazon River), and the “Cordillera Chila”.
-Getting close to the town of Chivay, we will enjoy some spectacular views of the multicoloured terraces of the Colca Valley.
+As we approach the town of Chivay, we will enjoy some spectacular views of the multicoloured terraces of the Colca Valley.

-Arriving at Chivay, we will have lunch first and then you will have some free time to visit the local market.
-Afterwards, we bring you to the Hotel la Casa de Mama Yacchi where you have some time to relax before joining a 30-minute walk to the Hot Springs.
-Here you can enjoy the warm natural waters (35°C/ 95ºF) in the nice outdoor surroundings of the huge mountains, the river, and even some local animals.
+Upon arriving in Chivay, we will have lunch, followed by some free time to explore the local market.
+Afterwards, we bring you to the Hotel la Casa de Mama Yacch, where you have some time to relax before joining a 30-minute walk to the Hot Springs.
+Here, you can enjoy the warm natural waters (35°C/95ºF) in the pleasant outdoor surroundings of the vast mountains, the river, and even some local animals.
 After sunset, we return to the hotel and have dinner.

 Meals: Breakfast